-I had him on my other podcast on the Optimized Geek and that was just a mind-blowing awesome episode.
+I had him on my other podcast on Get Yourself Optimized and that was just a mind-blowing awesome episode.
 He was suicidal from getting tinnitus, a ringing in the ear that wouldn’t go away and it was driving him crazy.
 He ended up finding a spiritual awakening through that.
 It was a gateway to mindfulness meditation and that has changed his life.
 Now he still has tinnitus, but he lives with it and he’s grateful for it.
 He sees the gift in it.
 It was the thing that terrified him and where his treasure lied.

 The hand-raising free offer helps them begin to solve their problems to get the result and then realize that if they want to fully solve their problem, fully get their result they should reach out to you and find out about some paid engagement with you.
 Those are the first three steps, the groundwork and the foundation work.
 A lot of people do all those things to some degree, but very few do it well.
 They never developed the deep insight into the ideal client that problem don’t have and don’t want, the result they want and don’t have.
 They never crafted into this simple, compelling message.
 They put together a lead magnet which may not capture their ideas in a way.
 If your ideal clients are coming across your ideas and they’re thinking, “I’ve heard this before.
 This sounds like everybody else.”
 It’s not just the message.
 Now we’re talking about how you present your intellectual property.